NovatecConsulting/influx-baselining/README.md

   # E.g. a delay of 30s means that the baselines for 14:00 to 15:00 will be computed at 15:00:30
   update-delay: 30s

+  # extract the database from queries via regex
+  derive-database-from-query: false

   #Baselines for gauge metrics
   gauges:
     - precision: 15m